Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms - NewsBreak

 A senior State Department official said Friday that despite the Chinese government claiming the balloon had entered U.S. airspace accidentally, its presence was a “clear violation of sovereignty.”

-The Pentagon press secretary confirmed midday Friday that the balloon is now over the center of the United States and people can look up and see it.
-He told reporters that we’re “not going to get into an hour-by-hour location of the balloon.”
+The Pentagon press secretary confirmed midday Friday that the balloon is now over the center of the U.S. and people can look up and see it.
+He told reporters that we’re “not going to get into an hour by hour location of the balloon.”

 The balloon does not pose a “physical or military risk to people on the ground,” said Brig.
 Gen. Pat Ryder, the Pentagon press secretary.